Tapas071/cp/notes/array.md

 3. Using C-style strings when std::string would be better
 4. Forgetting to include necessary headers
 5. Not checking for empty strings/arrays before operations
+6. Understand the question first then try to solve that.